chubillkelvin/react-native-autoscroll-flatlist/example/README.md

 ![demo](../demo.gif)

-This example is generated using the command from the [official RN docs](https://facebook.github.io/react-native/docs/getting-started):
+This example was generated initially using the command from the [official RN docs](https://facebook.github.io/react-native/docs/getting-started):

 ```
 npx react-native init AwesomeTSProject --template react-native-template-typescript